Scrollspy Navigation Example

 The implementation of this is as follows:

-2. We recursively search our menu tree data structure for this key, keeping the ascendants keys' along the way as a sort of path or "breadcrumbs".
+listener executes, receiving the key as a parameter.- We recursively search our menu tree data structure for this key, keeping the ascendants keys' along the way as a sort of path or "breadcrumbs".

-4. When the menu is built, an active class is conditionally bound to each <li> if the key for that item is included in the array of active keys.
+if the key for that item is included in the array of active keys.

 That's pretty much it!
 For the sake of brevity, certain implementation details were excluded from this overview.
 If you're interested in implementing a Scrollspy Navigation in your app, I suggest you visit the GitHub Repo and take a closer look at the source code for this example.
 You can also experiment with examples locally following the instructions here.